nest/nest-simulator/doc/userdoc/contribute/nest_with_ides.rst

 Writing a Python script and running NEST
 ########################################

-The steps below give a rough guide to how you can write and run a NEST Python script.
+The steps below give a rough guide to how you can run a NEST Python script.
 For more detailed documentation on working with Python in VS Code, see the `VS Code Python tutorial <https://code.visualstudio.com/docs/python/python-tutorial>`_.